Edward Sabine: Parry expedition

 The following year, in May 1819, both Edward and Joseph Sabine returned to the Arctic as members of Lieutenant William Edward Parry's expedition in search of the Northwest Passage aboard the Hecla.
-The Admiralty once again instructed the participants to gather such scientific data as "must prove most valuable and interesting to the science of our country."
+The Admiralty once again instructed the participants to gather such scientific data as "must prove most valuable and interesting to the science of our country".
 They were to pay particular attention to magnetic measurements, especially the possible interactions between magnetic needles, atmospheric electricity and the aurora borealis.
 They were also to attempt to establish the location of the Earth's North Magnetic Pole, then believed to lie somewhere along the western shore of Baffin Bay.

-Like Ross, Parry did not find the passage, but he did set a new record for the "furthest west," which stood for several decades.
-In order to alleviate the tedium of the long Arctic winter, Sabine produced a weekly newspaper for the amusement of the crew.
+Like Ross, Parry did not find the passage, but he did set a new record for the "furthest west", which stood for several decades.
+To alleviate the tedium of the long Arctic winter, Sabine produced a weekly newspaper for the amusement of the crew.
 Known as the North Georgia Gazette and Winter Chronicle, it ran for twenty-one issues.
-Due to public demand, it was actually published on their return to Britain - much to Sabine's surprise.
+Due to public demand, it was actually published on their return to Britain, much to Sabine's surprise.

 During this expedition, which lasted until November 1820, Sabine noted that changes in magnetic intensity had taken place since his previous visit.
 He attributed such changes to either a fluctuation in the Earth's magnetic intensity or the shifting positions of the terrestrial magnetic poles.
 For his work in the Arctic, Sabine received the Copley Medal from the Royal Society in 1821.

 Geodetic measurement

 Sabine next turned his attention to geodesy, which had already engaged his attention during the first of his Arctic voyages and in particular the determination of the length of the seconds pendulum.
-By measuring the length of a seconds pendulum in different latitudes, one can calculate the "oblateness" of the Earth - i.e. the degree to which the "figure of the Earth" departs from perfect sphericity.
+By measuring the length of a seconds pendulum in different latitudes, one can calculate the "oblateness" of the Earth, the degree to which the "figure of the Earth" departs from perfect sphericity.
 Attempts to do this had been made in the eighteenth century, but it was not until Sabine's lifetime that precision instruments were available to allow sufficiently accurate measurements to be made.

 Sabine threw himself into the task with his usual diligence.
 Between 1821 and 1823 he travelled halfway around the world with his pendulums and carried out innumerable measurements at many different latitudes including the intertropical coasts of Africa and the Americas.
 He also returned to the Arctic, journeying up the eastern coast of Greenland with Captain Douglas Clavering on Parry's old ship the Griper.
 Observations were made at Little Pendulum Island, in latitude 74°30' and among the snows of Spitsbergen.
 Sabine Island was named in his honour during this expedition.

 The results of his research were published in 1825.
 They represented the most accurate assessment of the figure of the earth that had ever been made.
 Not content to rest on his laurels, Sabine conducted further pendulum experiments throughout the 1820s, determining the relative lengths of the second's pendulum in Paris, London, Greenwich and Altona.